 Science: surveys and research at Kalamurina

 Bustard - D. Morris

-33 permanent study sites covering all the major habitat types have been established on Kalamurina.
-These sites are surveyed every two years (more frequently in response to significant weather events).
+43 permanent study sites covering all the major habitat types have been established on Kalamurina.
+These sites are surveyed every three to five years (more frequently in response to significant weather events).
 Surveys include an analysis of changes in vegetation, live trapping and sand plot track analysis.

 The data from this research activity will enable us to measure a suite of ecological health indicators including: